Paulding Northwest Atlanta Airport: Attempted privatization

 On October 4, 2013, Paulding County announced a Public Private Partnership with Propeller Investments, llc (doing business as Silver Comet Terminal Partners, llc) to further develop the airport, with an intent to provide commercial passenger services.
 This was opposed by local residents, to whom the head of the Paulding County Airport Authority had previously promised that the airport would remain a general aviation airport.
 Consequently, residents filed several lawsuits addressing violations of Georgia's freedom of information laws, and an ultra vires suit against the Paulding County Industrial Building Authority for overextending its authority.
 Some of these lawsuits were filed by attorneys associated with Delta Air Lines.

 In October 2013, residents filed a legal challenge against bond funding for a taxiway expansion, and a second legal challenge in November, questioning the Federal Aviation Administration (FAA) environmental approvals of the planned expansions.
 In December, the court ruled in favor of the airport and county in the bond funding case; residents pledged to appeal.
 A settlement was announced for the FAA case, calling for an environmental assessment, postponing the commercialization of the airport.
 In January 2014, residents filed a third legal challenge regarding airport leases and a loan funding the taxiway expansion.

 By 2015, anti-privatization politicians had been elected to the Paulding County Commission, straining the private industry relations, and by 2018, the Airport Authority terminated the partnership.
-In 2021, a judge upheld the county's cancellation of the agreements and the companies appealed.
+Plans for a In 2021, a judge upheld the county's cancellation of the agreements and the companies appealed.
+Ground was broken on an aviation maintenance academy run by Chattahoochee Technical College in September 2022.